apache/maven-wrapper/src/site/markdown/index.md

 Another type is the lite implementation of `mvnw`/`mvnw.cmd` scripts which download the maven directly via wget or curl on *nix, or PowerShell on Windows, then call the original `mvn`/`mvn.cmd` scripts of the downloaded maven distribution.
-This type does not use `maven-wrapper.jar` nor `MavenWrapperDownloader.java`, only the wrapper scripts are required.
+This type does not use `maven-wrapper.jar` nor `MavenWrapperDownloader.java`.
+Only the wrapper scripts are required.
-This is the default type being installed, when no type parameter is specified.
+This is the default type being installed when no type parameter is specified.

 ```shell
 mvn wrapper:wrapper -Dtype=only-script
 ```

-If the JAR is not found to be available by the scripts they will attempt to download the file from the URL specified in `.mvn/wrapper/maven-wrapper.properties` under `wrapperUrl` and put it in place.
+If the JAR is not found to be available by the scripts, they will attempt to download the file from the URL specified in `.mvn/wrapper/maven-wrapper.properties` under `wrapperUrl` and put it in place.
 The download is attempted via curl, wget and, as last resort, by compiling the